-This bill establishes ranked choice voting as an option for local elections in Minnesota, allowing various jurisdictions, including home rule charter cities, statutory cities, school districts, and counties, to adopt this voting method.
+This bill establishes ranked choice voting as an option for local elections in Minnesota, allowing various jurisdictions, including home rule charter cities, school districts, and counties, to adopt this voting method.
 It outlines the necessary procedures for adoption, implementation, and use, requiring jurisdictions to present a ballot question to voters for approval.
 The bill specifies that ranked choice voting is applicable only for local offices during general or special elections and sets timelines for its adoption and repeal.
-It also amends several sections of the Minnesota Statutes to incorporate ranked choice voting, introducing definitions for key terms and detailing the responsibilities of local election officials.
+Key amendments include new definitions and procedures, such as the creation of a ranked choice voting tabulation center and the requirement for ballots that enable voters to rank candidates by preference.

 Statutes affected: